In Loving Memory of Kyogen Carlson

 Dharma Rain Zen Center Founding Abbott

 A week before he was scheduled to give a teaching on Tozan’s Five Ranks at the Empty Field Zendo, Kyogen Carlson, abbott of Dharma Rain Zen Center, died suddenly of a heart attack on his way to oryoki breakfast in Portland.
 He was 65 years old.
 Seido’s teacher was widely beloved and deeply respected by his students, including 50 lay disciples, five dharma heirs, and many peers in the American Zen Teachers Association and the Soto Zen Buddhist Association, where he served as past president.
 Several memorials celebrating his full life were crowded with people whose hearts and lives he touched deeply.
-The Empty Field Zendo/Zen West sangha is indebted to his commitment and service to the dharma.
+The Zen West~Empty Field sangha is indebted to his commitment and service to the dharma.

 Kyogen left a widespread and influential legacy of teaching.
 Through his loving mentorship of the next generation, he established the foundation for Dharma Rain’s current development of a 13-acre integrated Soto Zen temple in Northeast Portland featuring co-housing, a children’s program, and community access alongside ecological care of the land.
 DRZC is a unique thriving Zen sangha.
-Having experienced the limited reach of monastic training, Kyogen and Gyokuko shifted their focus from priest practice to develop meaningful forms for lay people to train and their families to feel welcome.
-This approach created two equally respected paths towards transmission and teaching in the sangha — a monk/priest path and lay ordained path.
+Having experienced the limited reach of monastic training, Kyogen and Gyokuko, his wife, shifted their focus from priest practice to develop meaningful forms for lay people to train and their families to feel welcome.
+This approach created two equally respected paths toward transmission and teaching in the sangha — a monk/priest path and lay ordained path.